Motion-Controller/prj_UPA_minimal/README.md

 * https://github.com/nikoschalikias/firm-universal-panel-adapter

 ---
-Below is the readme file from [wolfmanjm firmware: universal-panel-adapter](https://github.com/wolfmanjm/universal-panel-adapter)
+Below is a copy of the  README file from [wolfmanjm firmware: universal-panel-adapter](https://github.com/wolfmanjm/universal-panel-adapter)

 universal-panel-adapter
 =======================